Kiranlewis/Portfolio/Data Mart -Sql/README.md

 # Data Mart Analysis
 **Task:**
-  To analyze the sales and performance of a latest venture Data Mart
+  * To analyze the sales and performance of a latest venture Data Mart.
+In June 2020 - large scale supply changes were made at Data Mart.
+All Data Mart products now use sustainable packaging methods in every single step from the farm all the way to the customer.